-The tap-and-go convenience of a contactless EMV chip card is likely to make it your customers' new favourite, leading to increased loyalty and spending on that card.
+The tap-and-go convenience of a contactless EMV chip card will likely make it your customers' new favorite, leading to increased loyalty and spending on that card.

-Adding contactless capacity has even generated a significant increase in contact transactions made with those cards.
+Adding contactless capacity has significantly increased contact transactions made with those cards.

 Global interoperability of the EMV standard

-EMV is the worldwide standard for payments, the market penetration of the technology is growing around the world, in particular, the nearly 100% EMV compliance in portions of Europe and Canada.
+EMV is the worldwide standard for payments.
+The technology's market penetration is growing worldwide, particularly the nearly 100% EMV compliance in portions of Europe and Canada.

-Today, with magnetic-stripe cards, your customers may not be able to pay with their cards when they're travelling internationally.
+Today, with magnetic-stripe cards, your customers may be unable to pay with their cards when travelling internationally.

 Strengthened customer relationships

-Migrating to EMV is an opportunity to show your customers that you take their security seriously.
+Migrating to EMV allows you to show your customers that you take their security seriously.

 The card is inserted into the terminal.
-It stays there while the customer types a PIN or writes his/her signature.
+It stays there while the customer types a PIN or writes their signature.

 Contactless (dual-interface) EMV card